preetisawant/cloud-foundry/updating-scaling.md

 The following rules and constraints apply when updating a CFEE to a new version:
 * The control plane must be updated first.
 Once the control plane has been updated the cells can be updated.
 * Application cells can be updated only to the version of the control plane.
-That is, control plane can be at a higher CFEE version level than application cells, but not viceversa.
+That is, the control plane can be at a higher CFEE version level than application cells, but not viceversa.

 To update the CFEE version of your CFEE instance:
 1. Go to the [{{site.data.keyword.Bluemix_notm}} dashboard](https://console.bluemix.net/dashboard/apps/) and open the {{site.data.keyword.cfee_full_notm}} that you want to update.